JHU-PL-Lab/jhupllib/README.md

 ## Building

-This project uses [OASIS](http://oasis.forge.ocamlcore.org/) as a build tool.
+This project uses [Dune](https://github.com/ocaml/dune) as a build tool.
 After cloning this repository, it should be sufficient to perform the following steps:

   1. Install dependencies.

-    `opam install oasis batteries monadlib ocaml-monadic ppx_deriving yojson ppx_deriving_yojson`
+    `opam install jbuilder batteries monadlib ocaml-monadic ppx_deriving yojson ppx_deriving_yojson`

-  2. Create a dynamic OASIS setup file.

-    `oasis setup -setup-update dynamic`

-  3. Configure the project.
+  2. Build the project.

-    `./configure --enable-tests`

-  4. Build and run tests.

-    `make test`
+     `make && make test`